2013 Suzuki Grand Vitara Interior

 - "Large dials make it easy to turn up the air conditioning or dial down the volume when that annoying commercial comes on the radio." -- Kelley Blue Book (2012)

 The 2013 Grand Vitara has 28.4 cubic feet of cargo space behind the second row, which can expand to 70.8 cubic feet with the back seats folded.
 While the Grand Vitara nearly matches the Honda CR-V in terms of maximum cargo space, it doesn’t have as much room with all seats in use.
-Reviewers agree that the Grand Vitara’s cargo hold offers plenty of space, but they dislike its rear door, which swings open to the side.
-One test driver says that the Grand Vitara’s swing-out door requires more space to open than a liftgate, while another writes that the Grand Vitara doesn’t have enough in-cabin storage for small items.
+Reviewers agree that the Grand Vitara’s cargo hold offers plenty of space, but they dislike its rear door, which opens to the side.
+One test driver says that the Grand Vitara’s side-hinged rear door requires more space to open than a liftgate, while another writes that the Grand Vitara doesn’t have enough in-cabin storage for small items.

 - "Space is good behind the rear seat.
 The rear seat backs fold easily without removing the headrests, but lay flat only with the seat cushion flipped forward, which shortens the cargo deck." -- Consumer Guide